Berber kings of Roman-era Tunisia: Juba, Bocchus, Juba, Ptolemy

 The unpopular reign of his son Ptolemy [Ptolemaeus] (r.23–40 AD) provoked an increase in Berber support for the rebel forces of Tacfarinas (see below).
 Ptolemy himself assisted the armies of the Roman governor of Numidia against this wide-scale insurgency (17–24 AD).
 Later, in 40 AD on a visit to Rome, Ptolemy was assassinated by order of the notorious Emperor Caligula.
 Following his death, the Gaetulians of Mauritania rebelled, which Rome eventually quelled.
-Ptolemy's kingdom and other lands to the west were annexed by the Empire as the Provinces of Mauritania Caesaria (approximately the central and western coast of modern Algeria), and Mauritania Tingitana (northern Morocco).Brett and Fentress, The Berbers (1996), 47.
+Ptolemy's kingdom and other lands to the west were annexed by the Empire as the Provinces of Mauritania Caesaria (approximately the central and western coast of modern Algeria), and Mauritania Tingitana (northern Morocco).
 Thus ended, in its seventh generation, the royal line of Masinissa.